FREE delivery in the contiguous US!

 1. Paper Greeting Cards

-If your mailbox was filled with heartwarming holiday wishes this year, you can put any plain paper cards and envelopes in your curbside bin.
+If family and friends filled your mailbox with heartwarming holiday wishes this year, you can put any plain paper cards and envelopes in your curbside bin.
 Laminated, foil, or glittery greeting cards should not be recycled.

 2. Certain Kinds of Wrapping Paper